Why does my electric space heater keep tripping my circuit breaker?

 As a basic short-term tip, only plug your space heater into circuits that have no other electrical demands.
 If you find this works, then you may not need to switch to a dedicated circuit.

-Comfortable Living News…brought to you by Lasko Products, Inc., leaders in innovative, quality, high performance home comfort products at a great value.
+Comfortable Living News…brought to you by Lasko Products, LLC, leaders in innovative, quality, high performance home comfort products at a great value.